 Practice eye contact

-Making eye contact is important in giving a bold and confident impression.
+Making eye contact is important when giving a bold and confident impression.
 If you’re a really shy and nervous person, making eye contact right away can be very difficult, so you can start off by making eye contact with your friends and family members.
-A pro tip for eye contact is that don’t dwell too much about your gaze or what the other person might be thinking of it.
+A pro tip for making eye contact is not to worry too much about what the other person is thinking about your gaze.

 Speak slowly and clearly

-Speaking fast is one of the signs of social anxiety.
-When you’re in the moment, it is hard to control the pace of your speech.
-But it gets easier to control the speed of your speech if you consciously think about it.
-But don’t spend too much time thinking about it because you can get lost in your own train of thoughts, resulting in stammering and stuttering, which is worse than speaking fast.
+Speaking fast is a signs of social anxiety.
+It’s difficult to moderate the speed of your speech when you’re caught up in the moment.
+You can control the speed of your speech by consciously thinking about it.
+However, overthinking can get you lost in your own train of thoughts, causing stammering and stuttering in your speech, which is worse than speaking fast.

 Your hands help a lot

 Using hand gestures comes off as a great bearer of confidence.
 They make you look bold and in control of the situation.
-Moreover, using hand gestures is a great way of distracting the other person you’re speaking to, decreasing stares and uncomfortable gazes, and ultimately adding to your confidence.
+Moreover, using hand gestures is a great way of distracting the audience you’re speaking to, decreasing number of stares and uncomfortable gazes.

 Mend your gait

 Go easy on yourself.
 Embrace yourself, and break free from all the molds and idealistic social perceptions.
-You never need to change to fit into a particular social circle; be yourself at all times.
+You should not change who you are in order to fit into a particular social circle group.
+Just be yourself..

 Get out of your comfort zone more often

-There are many daunting and intimidating tasks on a daily basis.
-But start off with the ones that are harmless and non-consequential.
+On a daily basis, there are many tasks that seem daunting and intimidating To build confidence, you can start off with the ones that are harmless and non-consequential.
 Tell the waiter when he brings the wrong order, give honest reviews of food or any other service you avail, tell the dozed-off passenger on the bus that they’re intruding on your space, and participate in a public discussion on politics or football in the club/ bar.
 We won’t encourage you to get into perilous circumstances such as fighting with your boss or treading uncharted territories, but the steps mentioned above would suffice in the building blocks of fortifying your confidence.

 Set small but definite goals for yourself

-Taking large steps can often be unrewarding.
-And a minor mistake can ruin any progress you’ve made, making you spiral back to ground zero.
-Instead of large, bold moves, try setting smaller goals; identify what you need to change and how you would go about it, and then evaluate your progress.
+Setting high goals can often be unrewarding.
+And a minor mistake can ruin any progress you’ve made, making you spiral back to square one.
+Instead of large, bold moves, try setting smaller ones.
+Identify what you need to change and how you would go about it, and then evaluate your progress.
 Then move on to the next step.

-Whether you’re struggling with methods on how to be confident or not is irrespective of what you’re about to read next.
 Always establish boundaries in all sorts of relationships, whether it is with your employer, your family members, your friends, or even your significant other.
-Being soft in a cruel world is a strength, but there’s a hairline difference between being nice and being exploited and being humiliated, and in a jiffy can be used to trample all over you.
+Being soft in a cruel world is a strength, but there’s a hairline difference between being nice and being exploited and taken advantage of.
 If someone gets offended by your boundaries, then it’s their concern, not yours.
 You should never let anyone gaslight you into thinking that you’re oversensitive or overreacting to a stimulus.

-This helps skyrocket your self-esteem and gives you the leash of your life.
+This helps skyrocket your self-esteem and gives you back the control for your life.

 Speak to yourself positively

-Saying words of encouragement go a long way.
-But this isn’t just true when receiving compliments from others; being nice to yourself also pays back heavenly.
-Talk to yourself, or make notes at the end of the day of all the positives that happened or the impact you made today.
-It can be a good performance report; a helping hand lent to someone needed, a shoulder you offered for someone to cry on; it can be anything or any way you helped make a mark on this planet; you should reiterate it to yourself.
+Words of encouragement goes a long way in improving one’s mood.
+This isn’t just true when receiving compliments from others.
+If you encourage yourself, you will also be rewarded greatly.
+Praise yourself, or make notes at the end of the day of all the positives that happened or the impact you made today.
+It can be a good performance report.